fuzhen011/nwmng/README.md

 | RPL size                | 128(0x80) | set to the expected network size if possible |
 | Net Cache Size          | 128(0x80) | set to the expected network size if possible |
 | Max Provisioned Devices | 128(0x80) | set to the expected network size             |

+## Usage Example for Typical Scenarios

+### Record Devices Nearby and Adding/Configuring Them

+This could be the first step you use the program.
+Make sure you have the unprovisioned device placed in the direct radio range to the provisioner and they are sending the unprovisioned device beacon.
+Then you can do the below steps to record them.

+1. Start the program.
+2. Type freemode on to start recording.
+3. Type freemode off when all the devices are recorded to the backlog.
+4. Move the nodes you want to operate onto the first item of "Subnets"
+5. Change the "Template ID" field of each node based on what configuration you want to apply to the node.
+Certainly, you could change the configuration as well.
+6. Once you have properly set the configuration to all the nodes, type "sync" to start adding them to the network and configuring them.

+### Blacklisting Node(s)

+Assuming that you have established a network because we cannot blacklist nodes if they are not in the network yet.

+1. Open the nodes configuration file.
+2. Find the node(s) you want to blacklist from the netowkr and change the "RM_Blacklist" field to "0x01".
+Note, the address of the node SHALL NOT be 0, in which case the node is not yet added to the network.
+Then save it.
+3. Make sure 'b' is in the sequence, you could optionally set it as the first priority action by "seqset" command.
+4. Type "sync", once it finishes, you will get the result in your terminal.

+### Removing Nodes(s)

+This procedure is very similar to the last one - **Blacklisting Node(s)**, the only difference is to modify the "RM_Blacklist" Field to "0x10"

+### Change Configuration to Node(s)

+The "Done" field indicates if the node has been configured properly, to change the configuration of nodes, follow the below steps.

+1. Open the nodes configuration file.
+2. Find the node(s) you want to configure and modify the configuration fields, then change the "Done" field to 0x00.
+3. type "sync", the program will load the new configuration and apply to the nodes.